SmartTokenLabs/TokenScript/tutorial/Step 4: Signing and publishing.md

 If your package manager doesn't provide xmlsectool, you can download from its [home page](https://wiki.shibboleth.net/confluence/display/XSTJ2/xmlsectool+V2+Home) and install it manually.

 From here I'll assume your system supports make.
-If not, go to "I don't use Make" section.
+If not, go to [I don't use Make](#i-dont-use-make) section.

-If you installed xmlsectool mannually, for example to `/opt/xmlsectool-2.0.0/`, you will need to change the first line of the MakeFile to this:
+If you installed xmlsectool manually, for example to `/opt/xmlsectool-2.0.0/`, you will need to change the first line of the MakeFile to this:

 XMLSECTOOL=/opt/xmlsectool-2.0.0/xmlsectool.sh

 Having that sorted out, please also install xmlstarlet and xmllint

     $ brew install xmlstarlet xmllint

 Now we have all the tools ready.